 This week, indie author Hugh Howey released some data on how well indie authors do financially, as compared to authors who publish with large publishers (the “Big 5”).
 The results have shocked the publishing establishment.

 Hugh teamed up with a web programmer to extract large amounts of data automatically from Amazon.
 You can read their results on Hugh’s new site about author earnings.
+(This site no longer exists.)

 Prepare to be stunned.
 Indie authors are doing well.
 Incredibly well.